Instruction-based Time Series Editing: Datasets

 \subsection{NICU Heart Rate}

-The NICU heart rate dataset is a published dataset of 36679 heart rate time series of length 300 (10-minute records sampled every 2 seconds) from 2,780 infants at a Neonatal Intensive Care Unit (NICU) between 2012 and 2016 \cite{nicudataset, sullivan2024comparing}.
-We calculated two clinically meaningful attributes for each time series: heart rate variability (2 levels: low, high) and bradycardia events (2 levels: whether a drop below 100 bpm occurs).
-Heart rate variability is computed by dividing each 300-point sequence into 30 non-overlapping windows of 10 points and taking the median of the window-wise standard deviations.
-Sequences with local variability below 1.5 are labeled as low variability, and those above 3 as high variability.
-Bradycardia events are detected by identifying contiguous segments where the heart rate falls below 100 bpm for no more than 150 time points.
-A valid event must show a negative drop rate before onset and a positive recovery afterward.
-The dataset includes 36,679 heart rate time series: 20,000 with low variability and 16,679 with high variability.
-Among all samples, 2,147 time series contain bradycardia events.
-The data is split into 25,675 training, 7,336 validation, and 3,668 test set, stratified by variability.
+The NICU heart rate dataset consists of 36{,}679 time series of length 300 (10-minute records sampled every 2 seconds) from 2{,}780 infants at a Neonatal Intensive Care Unit (2012--2016) \cite{nicudataset, sullivan2024comparing}.
+We compute two clinically meaningful attributes for each sequence: heart rate variability (2 levels: low, high) and bradycardia events (2 levels: present or absent).
+Variability is obtained by dividing each 300-point series into 30 non-overlapping windows of 10 points and taking the median of the window-wise standard deviations.
+Sequences with values $<\!1.5$ are labeled \textit{low} variability, and those $>\!3$ as \textit{high}.
+Bradycardia events are identified by detecting contiguous segments where the heart rate drops below 100\,bpm for at most 150 time points; a valid event requires a negative drop rate before onset and a positive recovery afterward.
+Of the 36{,}679 sequences, 20{,}000 have low variability and 16{,}679 have high variability; 2{,}147 contain bradycardia events.
+We split the data into 25{,}675 training, 7{,}336 validation, and 3{,}668 test samples, stratified by variability.